Cantera/cantera/interfaces/matlab_experimental/readme.md

 6. Open the file named 'ctRoot.m', in the second line, edit `output=` to `output='/path/to/conda/environment'`, then save the file.
 This sets the search path for the `ctLoad` command to find the shared library file for Cantera.
-7. Make sure the current (old) Matlab Toolbox for Cantera (if it's already installed) and samples files are removed from the Matlab search path.
-Having both the current and experimental version of the toolbox in the search path will lead to conflicts.
+7. Make sure the legacy (old) Matlab Toolbox for Cantera (if it's already installed) and samples files are removed from the Matlab search path.
+Having both the legacy and experimental version of the toolbox in the search path will lead to conflicts.
    The command to remove search path in Matlab is `rmpath`.
 8. In the Matlab command window, run `savepath` to save all search paths.
-9. To switch back to the current matlab toolbox, revert the search paths.
+9. To switch back to the legacy Matlab toolbox, revert the search paths.

 ## Usage guide: